PROGRAM DETAILS FOR ROY G SUNDAY MONTHLY

 Greetings and Welcome!

-Thank you for registering your child for our 2020-21 Roy Guerrero Park Sunday Monthly Program at Earth Native.
+Thank you for registering your child for our 2022-23 Sunday Monthly Program with Earth Native.
 This page provides important information about preparing your child for this program; we know it’s long, but please read it thoroughly!

-Please mark these dates on your calendar or you can always refer to the program webpage
+Please mark these dates on your calendar.
+Dates are also available on the program webpage

 Our Group Email: firstname.lastname@example.org

-Please add these group email addresses to your email contacts to avoid the emails going to your spam folder in the future.
-Each program has their own email group hosted by Gaggle Mail where instructors contact parents about the program logistics, story of the day, or schedule changes, etc. Although we try to communicate by email at least a week in advance, sometimes emails will go out with shorter notice.
+Please add this group email address to your email contacts to avoid the emails going to your spam folder in the future.
+This email group will be used to contact parents about the program logistics, story of the day, or schedule changes, etc. Although we try to communicate by email at least a week in advance, sometimes emails will go out with shorter notice.

 What to Bring: